Cray-HPE/docs-csm/operations/kubernetes/Post_Install_Customizations.md

 ncn-w001#  kubectl get pod prometheus-cray-sysmgmt-health-promet-prometheus-0 -n sysmgmt-health -o json | jq -r '.spec.containers[] | select(.name == "prometheus").resources'
 ```

-10. Store the modified customizations.yaml in the site-init repo at your customer managed location.  **This step is critical.**  If not done, these changes will not persist in future installs or updates.
+10. Store the modified customizations.yaml in the site-init repository in the customer-managed location. **This step is critical.**  If not done, these changes will not persist in future installs or updates.

 #### Postgres Pods are OOMKilled or CPU Throttled

 Update resources associated with spire-postgres in the spire namespace.

 A similar flow can be used to update the resources for cray-sls-postgres, cray-smd-postgres, or gitea-vcs-postgres.
-See the bottom of this section for more details.
+Refer to the note at the end of this section for more details.

-1. Get current cached customizations.
+1. Get the current cached customizations.
 ```
 ncn-w001# kubectl get secrets -n loftsman site-init -o jsonpath='{.data.customizations\.yaml}' | base64 -d > customizations.yaml
 ```

-2. Get current cached sysmgmt manifest.
+2. Get the current cached sysmgmt manifest.
 ```
 ncn-w001# kubectl get cm -n loftsman loftsman-sysmgmt -o jsonpath='{.data.manifest\.yaml}'  > sysmgmt.yaml
 ```

-3. Edit the customizations as desired - add or update spec.kubernetes.services.spire.cray-service.sqlCluster.resources.
+3. Edit the customizations as desired by adding or updating spec.kubernetes.services.spire.cray-service.sqlCluster.resources.
 ```
 ncn-w001# yq write -i customizations.yaml 'spec.kubernetes.services.spire.cray-service.sqlCluster.resources.requests.cpu' --style=double '4'
 ncn-w001# yq write -i customizations.yaml 'spec.kubernetes.services.spire.cray-service.sqlCluster.resources.requests.memory' '4Gi'